Aminelahlou/flow-workshop/README.md

 - `npm run flow check-contents < 2.js` should show no errors
 - `npm run flow coverage 2.js` should show 100% coverage

+## Task 5: Complete 3.js

+Create a `formatAmount` function in 3.js that takes as params a string or a number and returns a formatted number string that is formatted to 2-decimal places.

+After ensuring that the flow typing is working, you can change or remove any input into the `formatAmount()` function that is not a string or a number.

+**Expectation**

+- `npm run babel 3.js` should show 6 numbers formatted w/2-decimal places (i.e.  "10.00")
+- `npm run flow check-conents < 3.js` should show no errors
+- `npm run flow coverage 3.js` should show 100%